Belfast

 Belfast is best known to many around the world as the birthplace of the Titanic.
 Her story can be appreciated at the dockyards, whose Titanic Belfast takes visitors through the shipyard and to the bottom of the ocean using interactive galleries.

 The capital has more to offer than just the legacy of the infamous passenger liner.
-Admire the 19th-century St George's Market, pick up a bargain at the CastleCourt mall or catch a show at the Grand Opera House.
-Afterwards, you can dive into one of the cozy bars to linger over a pint before heading to one of the city's hip eateries.
+Admire the 19th-century St George's Market, pick up a bargain at the CastleCourt shopping centre or catch a show at the Grand Opera House.
+Afterwards, you can dive into one of the cosy bars to linger over a pint before heading to one of the city's hip eateries.

 A Belfast city break offers visitors a new view of Northern Ireland’s first city.
 Experience grand Victorian buildings transformed into luxury Belfast hotels and cultural centres.
 Make the most of the famous Belfast welcome with modern Irish dining and traditional music in pubs.